V-bhoy/interview-prep/SQL/09_Joins.md

 ## CROSS JOIN
 -  Returns the Cartesian product of two tables (every row of A with every row of B).
 -  Use Case: Useful for generating combinations.
+-  When no Join condition is mentioned with any JOIN, it behaves like cross join and gives respective result.
 ``` sql
 SELECT Customers.customer_name, Products.product_name
 FROM Customers